Sharath-Devanand/PizzaProject/README.md

 3. The Veggie category brought in the least sales (193,000 GBP) indicating more preference towards meat.

-4. Barbeque Chicken Pizza is the best-selling pizza across sizes (42,000 GBP) shedding focus on regular restocking of the ingredients for Barbeque Chicken.
+4. Barbeque Chicken Pizza is one of the best-selling pizza across sizes (42,000 GBP) shedding focus on regular restocking of the ingredients for Barbeque Chicken.

 5. 96% of the revenue comes from orders with single-pizza orders.
 More efforts into bundling promotions and discounts.